Introduction

 - Work history and income information (W-2 forms or tax returns)

-- Any additional relevant documents that support your claim.
+- Any additional relevant .

 Prepare for Your Visit to the Ames Social Security Office

-- Dress Comfortably: While it may seem trivial, dressing comfortably can make a long wait more bearable.
+- Dress Comfortably: While it may seem trivial, dressing comfortably can make a more bearable.
 Bring a book or something to occupy your time while you wait.
 This can help ease any stress associated with the visit, allowing you to feel more at ease.

 Remember, you’re not alone in this journey.
 We’re here to help you every step of the way.